JoeSRead/Diamonds/README.md

 **Ridge Regression** - Analyzing multiple regression data that suffer from multicollinearity.

 Generally in a datascience project it is usual practice to run different models and then select the best among them.
-For the purpose of this project we thought that is there a way to create a general model selector .py file which given a clean dataset and a set of continuous features, would run these different test and provide an output of the necessary evaluation metrics to help decide between selection of models.
+For the purpose of this project we tried to create a general model selector .py file which when given a clean dataset and a set of continuous features, would run a model and provide an output of the necessary evaluation metrics to help decide between selection of models.

 The comparison parameters that we selected were:
 1. the root mean squared error